BlueBoxWare/LibGDXPlugin/README.md

 For running and building the plugin from source, see [FromSource](FromSource.md).

-This plugin needs a recent version of the official [Kotlin plugin](https://plugins.jetbrains.com/plugin/6954) to be installed (even if you only use Java), so install and/or enable that plugin first.
+This plugin needs a recent version (at least version 1.1.2-2) of the official [Kotlin plugin](https://plugins.jetbrains.com/plugin/6954) to be installed (even if you only use Java), so install and/or enable that plugin first.

 ## Features